vtex-apps/checkout-ui-settings/docs/README.md

 # Checkout UI Settings

-This app has a configuration json that is used to gice customized configurations to checkout UI.
+This app has a configuration json that is used to set customized configurations for checkout UI.

-# TODO

-Improve documentation describing the format of the configurations json.